ecoscape-earth/ecoscape-connectivity-paper-reproduction/README.md

 # Bird Mapping Project

-The code in this repository generates habitat and terrrain information for birds, models habitat quality and connectivity, and evaluates the resulting habitat quality using eBird data.
+The code in this repository enables the reproduction of the results of the EcoScape paper.

 ## Contributors (alphabetically)